jataware/beaker-kernel/DEFINITIONS.md

 ### BeakerQueryCell

+### BeakerExtendedCell
+> A framework for adding additional cell types that can be serialized and stored as part of a notebook.
+> The cell is represented internally and in exports as a "raw" notebook cell, meaning that it uses the BeakerRawCellModel class to store its representation.
+> All state MUST be serializable to JSON for storage.
+> Cell state is stored in the `metadata` field of the BeakerRawCellModel instance.

 ## Responsibility of handling updates between layers
  - Any action/modification that originates in the Vue layer should be handled as much as possible in the vue layer.